aronorth/WarpAllah/README.md

 ## **Disclaimer**
 - **Crash Bug at Start Screen**
   - Hotfixed with a 10-second delay.
-  - You must press `[SPACE]` within 10 seconds of launching the game.
+You must press `[SPACE]` within 10 seconds of launching the game.
+  - It's still possible to exceed max peril with force swords.
+  - Uses a modified version of the WarpUnboundTimer mod's timer.
+Having both mods installed might cause conflicts.

 - **Warp Unbound Bug Fix**
   - Default settings values: